Please use the menu below to navigate the article sections:

 - Theory (reading)

 - Taking the exam

-The tools have changed a bit over the years and video based training is now very useful but cannot be used in isolation.
+The tools have changed a bit over the years and video-based training is now very useful but shouldn’t be used in isolation.
 There’s also a lot of companies selling various resources to help you prepare for your exams but the quality of the materials can vary significantly so it’s worth being cautious about what you use.

-Two years ago, I passed all three of the AWS associate level certifications and I’m now studying again to re-certify.
-I have created this blog to share some of the tools and methods I use to optimize the time I spend and ensure I pass the exam first time, every time.
+A couple of years ago, I passed all three of the AWS associate-level certifications and I’m now studying again to re-certify.
+I have created this blog to share some of the tools and methods I use to optimize the time I spend and ensure I pass the exam the first time, every time.

 I’m going to focus on the AWS Certified Solutions Architect – Associate exam in this blog post, but this advice can apply to almost any of the AWS certification exams.
 But before we get stuck into the 5 step process, a little background on the exam.

 Generally speaking, the associate level exams are not too difficult and there are plenty of high-quality resources to prepare for your exam.
 Most people who take these exams will have some basic level of understanding of IT.
 You might find it a lot more challenging if you’re a complete newby and can’t tell a block from an object store, or a VM from a container.